AnthonyQi/Query_Intent_Classifier/README.md

 # paste your token when prompted
 ```

-> Ask to add your HF username to the private repo if you get an access error.
+> Ask Anthony to add your HF username to the private repo if you get an access error.

 ### 5. Run inference
 ```bash